Zoloft: 7 things you should know

 - For people who are allergic to latex, note that the Zoloft oral concentrate dropper dispenser contains latex.

 - Peak effects are seen within 4.5 to 8 hours.
-Some reduction in symptoms of depression or anxiety may be seen within the first week of taking Zoloft; however, it may take up to six weeks for the full response to occur.
+Some reduction in symptoms of depression or anxiety may be seen within the first week of taking Zoloft; however, it may take up to six weeks for the full effects of Zoloft are seen.

 More about Zoloft (sertraline)